Praveen271195/Securityy-Camera-with-OpenCV/README.md

 - <a href="https://dash.plotly.com/datatable">Data Table</a>
 - <a href="https://plotly.com/python/bubble-charts/">Bubble Chart</a>

-## Description:
+## Steps followed during Data Analysis:

-Transforming from wide to long format can be done quite simple with Pandas function "melt".
+The data from CSV file was the imported and manuplated using the popular library - Pandas library.
+The confimed, deaths and recovered data were stored in thier respective variables and EDA was perfomred on each data.
+At the first, the data updated by JHU was in a wide format.
+This was transformed into a longer format with the help of Pandas "melt" function.
+The data was crossed checked with the current value from other sources.
+After validation, melt function was applied on all the above data frames.
+After reshaping the data frames, deaths, recovereries and confirmed data frames were merged into a single data frame.
+The null values and data types were checked using the panda's info() method.
+The data coulumn was then converted to date time format using the to_datetime method.
+Active cases were then calculated using the formula mentioned above.
+This was then merged with the main data frame.
+The main data frame was named as covid_data and it was validated by checking the cummilative records for each column.

 For more convenient analysis, the next step is to combine confirmed, deaths and recoveries tables into a single one.
 The CSSE Covid-19 dataset consists of three tables about daily confirmed, deaths and recoveries cases per country/region.
 Each table presents the data in wide (crosstab) format, with each day in a column.
-This format is very difficult to work with. so the first major preprocessing step is to pivot the data in these columns into rows.
-Transforming from wide to long format can be done quite simple with Pandas function "melt".

 Combining Tables